raikilon/dev-notes/aws/saa-c03/aws.md

 - If the function is invoked frequently, the same execution context may be **reused** (**Warm Start**).
 - **One execution = One execution context.**
 - If 20 Lambda functions run simultaneously, there will be **20 cold starts**.
+- The execution context provides disk space in the `/tmp` directory.

 To reduce cold starts:
 - Use **Provisioned Concurrency**, which keeps pre-initialized execution contexts ready.